kunhwiko/concepts/how_to_compsci.md

 synchronous : statements in sequence asynchronous : statements executing at different times

-TCP : defines how applications create means of communication across network and breaks message to smaller packets before reassembling
-IP : defines how to route each packet to proper destination

 kernel : core of operating system that controls tasks shell : interface to communicate with kernel